KimYounjung/WOAHOutbreakSurveillance/README.md

 ### **3.3 Posterior predictive check**

-- After running the model, users can expect to see a plot similar to the one below, comparing observed and predicted numbers of dead birds.
+- After running the model, users can compare the total number of dead animals at initial outbreak notification, predicted based on the posterior estimates, with the observed number for each country/territory.
+If the model runs successfully, the following plot should be expected.
 ![Posterior Predictive Check Plot](https://github.com/KimYounjung/WOAHOutbreakSurveillance/raw/main/Posterior%20predictive%20check%20plot.png)

-- The black dots represent observed data, while the blue triangles and error bars show the median and 95th percentile intervals of predicted number of dead birds per each country/territory.
+- The black dots represent observed data, while the blue triangles and error bars show the median and 95th percentile intervals of the predicted number of dead birds per each country/territory.
 ---

 ## **Final Notes**